35. Install RED SCARF Suite Panel

 chmod 400 /srv/scripts/redscarfpanel.php

-Then replace the content of /var/www/panel.example.com/panel-config.php like this:
+Replace the content of /var/www/panel.example.com/panel-config.php like this:

 cd /var/www/panel.example.com